-How to get from Muscat to Nizwa?
+How to get to Nizwa from Muscat?

 Amazing Omani people.

-We really wanted reach the Wahiba Sands – the red desert the next day.
-But guess what – there’s only one bus running from Nizwa city and goes to Muscat.
-There is no public transport from Nizwa to Wahiba Sands, you have to go back to Muscat.
-The cheapest trip by private car from NIzwa to Wahiba Sands desert costs 300 euro!
-This is out of question for us.
-We desperately tried to ask in few local hotels but the price was everywhere same.
-Finally our reception guy said that his friend is a driver and he will take us for 150 euro.
-Having no choice we agreed, going back to a noisy aweful Muscat was not an option!
+We really wanted to reach Wahiba Sands the next day – the red desert.
+But guess what – there’s only one bus running from Nizwa city and it goes to Muscat.
+There is no public transport from Nizwa to Wahiba Sands.
+The cheapest trip by a private car from Nizwa to Wahiba Sands desert costs 300 euros!
+Insane, out of the question for us.
+We desperately tried to avoid going back to Muscat, we asked in few local hotels about organized tours to the desert but the price was everywhere the same.
+Finally our reception guy said that his friend is a driver and he will take us for 150 euros.
+Having no choice we agreed, going back to a noisy awful Muscat was not an option!

 We booked the cheapest camp in the desert – Al Raha Camp.
 The price for the drive from Nizwa is expensive because of the distance of 200 km distance to Wahiba desert, and also because you absolutely need a 4WD car.
 Said – the driver seemed really nice.
 We got in to the brand new white Toyota Jeep to reach the stunning red sand desert after few hours.